fabiosenracorrea/dynamodb-provider/docs/single-table/type-methods.md

   partitionKey: 'pk',
   rangeKey: 'sk',
   typeIndex: {
+    name: 'FakeIndexName',
-    partitionKey: '_type',  // Only this is required
+    partitionKey: '_type',  // Only this is required - it will be added to items
     // Index doesn't need to exist
   }
 });